 Rear Adm.
-Galinis is a native of Delray Beach, Fla.
-He is a 1983 graduate of the U.S. Naval Academy where he received a Bachelor of Science degree in Electrical Engineering.
+William Galinis is a native of Delray Beach, Florida.
+He is a 1983 graduate of the U.S. Naval Academy where he received a Bachelor of Science in Electrical Engineering.
 He holds a Master of Science in Electrical Engineering from the Naval Post Graduate School.

-Galinis’ tours as a Surface Warfare Officer included Damage Control Assistant onboard USS Vreeland (FF 1068) and Engineer Officer onboard USS Roark (FF 1053).
-He was selected for transfer to the Engineering Duty Officer community in September 1991.
+Galinis’ tours as a surface warfare officer included damage control assistant aboard USS Vreeland (FF 1068) and engineer officer aboard USS Roark (FF 1053).
+He was selected for transfer to the engineering duty officer community in September 1991.

-Following his selection as the LPD 17 Program Manager, Rear Adm.
-Galinis reported to PEO Ships, LPD 17 Program Office in October 2005.
-During his tour as Program Manager, the first four ships of the San Antonio Class of amphibious transport dock ship were commissioned; the fifth ship was delivered and construction started on four additional hulls.
-In September 2009, he reported as the Supervisor of Shipbuilding, Gulf Coast overseeing Navy ship construction projects and Foreign Military Sales work in shipyards along the Gulf Coast and Wisconsin.
-He then served as Commanding Officer of Norfolk Ship Support Activity (NSSA), where he led surface ship maintenance efforts from October 2011 until September 2013.
+Galinis’ command assignments included LPD 17 Program manager — leading the commissioning of the first four ships of the LPD 17 San Antonio Class, delivering the fifth ship and starting construction on four additional ships; Supervisor of Shipbuilding, Gulf Coast overseeing Navy ship construction projects and Foreign Military Sales work in shipyards along the Gulf Coast and Wisconsin; and as the commanding officer of the Norfolk Ship Support Activity (NSSA) where he led ship maintenance and repair efforts.